 Both of these conditions are characterized by problems with coordination and balance, though they seem to affect different regions of the brain.

-While Parkinson’s impacts neural pathways in the basal ganglia, which is a region embedded deep inside the cerebral cortex, in cerebellar degeneration, it is nerve cells in the cerebellum that progressively die.
+While Parkinson’s impacts neural pathways in the basal ganglia, which is a region embedded deep inside the cerebral cortex, in cerebellar degeneration, it is nerve cells in the

 The researchers compared the ways in which people with each condition used temporal cues to respond to different tests.